kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 ### Post-Checkpoint State Semantics

 The post-checkpoint state selects what happens to the source Pod once the archive has been written.
-In the CRI it is a typed enum (rather than a boolean or an `options` key) so the runtime and kubelet can branch on it without parsing opaque pass-through configuration, and so additional states can be added later.
-Alpha always uses `Running`, and the Kubernetes API does not expose the choice yet.
+Alpha always uses `Running`: the `CheckpointPod` CRI contract requires the runtime to resume every container before it returns, and neither the CRI nor the Kubernetes API exposes a choice yet.
+When `Stopped` is added, the choice will be a dedicated, typed CRI field (rather than a boolean or an `options` key) so the runtime and kubelet can branch on it without parsing opaque pass-through configuration, and so additional states can be added later.

 - **Running (default).** After the archive is written, the runtime resumes execution of all processes in the Pod and the containers continue running.
 This is the right mode